I don’t think I’m the only person who, when this came out, thought they were singing about Janet Frame.

-From the opening bars of ‘Gimme Shelter’ (this version, live in Rio, is pretty good) I was hooked.
+From the opening bars of ‘Gimme Shelter’ (this version, live from the late 1990s, is pretty good) I was hooked.

 I bought my first copy of ‘Exile on Main Street’, second hand, in Cuba Street’s Silvio Records that year – the first album I’ve ever bought on the strength of knowing only one track.

 Still probably my favourite, the superb Tumbling Dice, of course: love the drunken skid of guitar at the start, then Watts rights the song with a couple of precise drum strokes. (there is a *great* live version from the mid-1990s here, on Martin Scorseses’s “Shine A Light” film.)

 This one leapt out at me the first time I spun that tape, and I still love it.